-1.5.27.
 Creating and applying tier sets

 In some projects the number of tiers per transcription can amount to several dozens, depending on the number of phenomena that are studied, the number of levels of the analysis, the number of participants and/or the number of annotators contributing to the document.
-The space available for the Timeline Viewer is not large enough to display all tiers and even if it was, it would be very difficult to have a good overview of all tiers and to discern annotations and the tiers they belong to.
-The sections on how to show or hide tiers (see Section 1.5.23 and Section 1.5.25) demonstrate how to hide tiers from the view, either individually or as a group based on a common attribute (type, participant etc.).
+The space available for the Timeline

+Viewer is not large enough to display all tiers and even if it was, it would be very difficult to have a good overview of all tiers and to discern annotations and the tiers they belong to.
+The sections on how to show or hide tiers (see the section called "Switching tiers on/off" and the section called "View tiers by Type/Participant/Annotator") demonstrate how to hide tiers from the view , either individually or as a group based on a common attribute (type, participant etc.).
 But even with the Show/Hide More option it can take several or many clicks to assemble a custom group of tiers to be visible.
 Moreover, after switching to a different set of tiers and then back again, the same selection steps have to be performed again.